deep-blue-sea-7/crypto-wallet-extension/README.md

 Along with React, this uses Ant Design which makes creating tabs very simple, where a user can switch between, the Tokesn, NFTs, and Crypto transfers on the same wallet screen.

-To quickly test this extension, the `build` folder can uploaded as is as a Chrome Extension.
+To quickly test this extension, the `build` folder can be uploaded as is, as a Chrome Extension.
 More information in the next section.

 <div style="margin:40px; display:flex; gap:20px; justify-content:center; flex-direction: row; position: relative; overflow-y: auto;">
     <img src="images/front-page.png">